E. E. Brown: Early life and education

 Emma's father, John Frost Brown, for many years a leading bookseller in Concord, was an ardent lover of beauty, whether in nature or art.
 During her girlhood, as she took long outdoor tramps with him, he taught her to note the changing beauties of sky and land and sea, which in later years she was skilful in reproducing on canvas.
 During his busy life, he collected a large library of valuable books.
 He was a great reader himself, and he directed her reading, which dwelt mostly on outdoor themes and stories of golden deeds in ancient and modern history.
 This reading bore fruit in the many interesting volumes to which Emma's name was attached.
 Her mother, Elizabeth Evans, was also of English descent, but her family record shows more practical business men than scholars.
 She herself had great executive ability and an energetic temperament.
 Her parents were Artemas and Margaret (Sargent) Evans.
 The latter, Emma's grandmother, lived to be more than a hundred years old, and when she was ninety-two had four sisters living who were over ninety.
 Only two of the five, however, reached the century mark, and none of the later generation showed any striking longevity.

 The education of the schools, though good, was of less value than that of the home, where the father's greatest pleasure was in opening to his daughters the treasures of his choice library.
 If from her father she inherited a love of good reading, of pictures and pre-eminently of nature, she was no less indebted to her mother for a certain executive ability, indispensable to success, while from both parents she received constant help and encouragement in her early efforts.
 Well-trained in the Concord schools, she was always a student at home and a keen observer as she travelled.

-During her school-days she sent to the Concord Monitor a poem.
+During her school-days she sent a poem to the Concord Monitor.